barryclark/jekyll-now/about.md

 ### More Information
 Some facts about me

-* Born in Shantou, a costal city in South China.
+- Born in Shantou, a costal city in South China.
-* Foodie
+- Foodie
-* Learning web design and javascript programming
+- Learning web design and javascript programming

 Beyond coding and mining data, I like

-* Traveling and Backpacking
+- Traveling and Backpacking
-..Roadtrip is always fun!
+...Roadtrip is always fun!
 I also had been an international volunteer working at a NGO in Indonesia.
 Looking forward to explore more places in the world!
-* Music and Movies
+- Music
-..
-English: Radiohead, Wild Child, Rachael Yamagata ...
+..* English: Radiohead, Wild Child, Rachael Yamagata ...
-..
-Chinese: Jay Chou，Eason(陈奕迅），陈粒, Beyond ...
+..* Chinese: Jay Chou，Eason(陈奕迅），陈粒, Beyond ...
+- Movie
+- Book

 ### Contact me
 [jpzhang@ucdavis.edu](mailto:jpzhang@ucdavis.edu)